|Visit the Historic Churchville Schoolhouse

 The Churchville Schoolhouse is located just north of Grand Avenue (the northern boundary of Elmhurst) at 3N784 Church Road in Bensenville.
 Click here for Google Maps directions.

 $5 per student (full or half-day).

 The program is free to schools from Elmhurst and Bensenville.

 Parking and Accessibility

 On-site parking for buses is available.
 The Schoolhouse is accessible to visitors with disabilities via a ramp at the rear of the building.

 History of the Churchville Schoolhouse

-Find out more about the history of this special historic place that dates to 1846.
+Find out more about this historic architectural and cultural treasure that dates to the Civil War era.

-Photos of the Churchville Schoolhouse Construction Project 2005-2010
+Photos of the Churchville Schoolhouse Restoration Project 2005-2010